- slide 1 of 4

 Activities on the clue papers are great for children to do in celebration of St. Patrick’s Day.
 The children will love to stop and participate in an activity while trying to finish the scavenger hunt.
 Put one activity with each clue and fact for the children.

-An activity for the first clue could be for coloring a print out of the Irish flag.
+An activity for the first clue could be for coloring a print-out of the Irish flag.
 This will give the students a visual of Ireland and where St. Patrick came from as well as a fun coloring activity.

 For the second clue, the activity can involve a ship since St. Patrick escaped on a ship after leaving slavery.
 Make paper ships.
 They are fun and easy for children to do and the children can play with them as they continue on the scavenger hunt.

-For the third clue the children can really get in the St. Patrick’s Day holiday spirit by making Leprechaun Hats.
+For the third clue the children can really get into the St. Patrick’s Day holiday spirit by making Leprechaun Hats.
 Leprechaun Hats are a fun activity to do and they can wear their creation as they search for the next clue.

 The final activity for the fourth clue to do before the scavenger hunt reaches its end could be to read a St. Patrick’s Day story.